Required Application Documents

 GSBS offers fee waivers to applicants based on certain criteria.
 See more information about fee waivers.

-Accepted students in the Pharmacology and Drug Development Program are required to submit a nonrefundable $1,000 enrollment deposit, which is applied to their fall semester tuition.
+Accepted students in the Pharmacology and Drug Development Program and Biomedical Management Program are required to submit a nonrefundable $1,000 enrollment deposit, which is applied to their tuition.

 Accepted students in the Online Certificate in Health Economics and Outcomes Research are required to submit a nonrefundable $500 enrollment deposit, which is applied to their tuition.

 No other programs require enrollment deposits.